 Keynote Presentation 9:00 – 9:20 AM

 The goal of 3DEP is to complete acquisition of nationwide lidar (IfSAR in AK) to provide the first-ever national baseline of consistent high-resolution topographic elevation data – as both bare earth DEMs and 3D point clouds.
 With 3DEP-quality data available or in progress for about 84 percent of the Nation as of the end of Fiscal Year 2021, we are looking towards our future vision for topographic mapping and science at the USGS.
-USGS is developing something called the 3D National Topography Model (3DNTM)- the terrestrial component of the 3D Nation vision that we share with NOAA.
+USGS is the 3D National Topography Model (3DNTM) as the terrestrial component of the 3D Nation vision that the USGS shares with NOAA.
 The 3DNTM includes developments of the next generation of the 3D Elevation Program and National Hydrography Datasets including inland bathymetry, hydrography derived from lidar, and connections to groundwater and engineered hydrologic systems.

-Panelists include: Jason Stoker, USGS (Moderator);Susan Buto, USGS; Allyson Jason, USGS; Vicki Lukas, USGS
+Panelists include: Jason Stoker, USGS (Moderator), Brian Hadley, USGS